-The 30 Worst Mistakes You’re Making When Baking Cookies
+The 25 Worst Cookie Mistakes You're Making

 The aroma of fresh-baked cookies is enough to make your mouth water, so it's a major bummer when you pull the baking sheet out of the oven to discover that your chocolate chip cookies are as flat as Frisbees or that those oatmeal raisin cookies are burnt to a crisp.
 And why do your sugar cookies keep losing their shape in the oven?
 Fear not: We're here to help you fix all of your cookie baking mistakes.